-HPCC Systems provides a wealth of information which can be used to debug, track transactions, application performance, and troubleshooting purposes.
-You can review HPCC Systems messages as they are reported and captured in the log files.
+The HPCC Systems platform provides a wealth of information which can be used to debug, track transactions, application performance, and troubleshooting purposes.
+You can review the HPCC Systems platform messages as they are reported and captured in the log files.
 Log files can help you in understanding what is occurring on the system and useful in troubleshooting.